-Salary growth assumptions in the General Employees Plan range in annual increments from 10.25 percent after one year of service to 3.0 percent after 29 years of service and 6.0 percent per year thereafter.
+Salary growth assumptions in the General Employees Plan range in annual increments from 10.25 percent after one year of service to 3.0 percent after 27 years of service.

 Mortality rates for the General Employees Plan are based on the Pub-2010 General Employee Mortality Table.
-The table is adjusted slightly to fit PERA's experience.

-Actuarial assumptions used in the June 30, 2021 valuation were based on the results of actuarial experience studies.
-The most recent four-year experience study in the General Employees Plan was completed in 2019.
+Actuarial assumptions used in the June 30, 2022 valuation were based on the results of actuarial experience studies.
+The most recent four-year experience study in the General Employee Plan was completed in 2019.
 The assumption changes were adopted by the Board and become effective with the July 1, 2020 actuarial valuation.
-The most recent four-year experience study for the Police and Fire Plan was completed in 2020 were adopted by the Board and became effective with the July 1, 2021 actuarial valuation.
-The total pension liability in the June 30, 2021 actuarial valuation was determined using an individual entry-age normal actuarial cost method and the following actuarial assumptions: